robenkleene/audio-references/ableton-push/ableton-push-step-sequencer.md

 - `Shift+note pad`: Silently switch to a pad (i.e., don't playback it's sound)
 - `Layout`: Cycle between Loop Selector (lower right), 16 velocities (lower right), and 64 pads

+## Sounds

+- Hold `Delete` and tap a pad to delete that sound

+## Color

+To change the color of a pad: Hold the shift button, press the pad, then press the pad you would like to change to color to.

+## Repeat

+Hold the repeat button while holding a pad to make the note repeat.
+The buttons to the right of the pads determine the interval.
+You can change the interval while holding a pad to create variations.

+- `Repeat` can also just be pushed to toggle it on, it can also be combined with different velocities with the velocity layout

+## Adjusting Notes

+Hold a pad to focus on a step in the clip view, you can then move the note or change its duration or velocity.
+Hold multiple notes to change all of them at once.

+## Velocity

+Each pad plays the note at a different velocity.

 ## Loop Selector

 - To play an entire loop, press the first and the last loop pads simultaneously
 - You can copy and paste loops in the loop selector section

-## Adjusting Notes

-Hold a pad to focus on a step in the clip view, you can then move the note or change its duration or velocity.
-Hold multiple notes to change all of them at once.